FerdinandPiette/GroveSlidePotentiometer/README.md

 Set the maximum position of the rotary sensor.

 Parameters:
-- maxPosition: A number between 0 and 1023 corresponding to the maximum angle at the output of the A/D converter
+- `maxPosition`: A number between 0 and 1023 corresponding to the maximum angle at the output of the A/D converter

 ###`void turnOnLED()`
 Turn the embedded LED on